-Also, the fly fishing reel allows you to easily convert from left hand to right hand, which offers you optimum versatility and easy retrieval of your catch.
+Also, the reel allows you to easily convert from left hand to right hand, which offers you optimum versatility and easy retrieval of your catch.
 It also comes with a quick-release attachment and a reel pouch that ensures the safety of your fishing reel during transportation and storage.

 It also features an ergonomic handle that gives you a comfortable grip as you go about your fishing expedition.

 The Pflueger Patriarch series comes in a variety of weights that include 5 oz, 5.3 oz, 5.7 oz, 8.5oz, and 8.7oz.
 It also features different line capacities that include WF3+55, WF3+65, Wf7+90, WF10+180, and WF11+230.